offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 ---

-This tutorial assumes you are allowed to use `sudo`, so we create a `/var/opt/offen` directory in which we will store our database.
+This tutorial assumes you are able to use `sudo`, so we create a `/var/opt/offen` directory in which we will store our database.

 ```
 sudo mkdir -p /var/opt/offen